Jammu and Kashmir special status: Pakistan suspends Samjhauta Express train service

 “We have decided to shut down Samjhauta Express,” Railways Minister Sheikh Rasheed was quoted as saying by Reuters.
 “As long as I am railways minister, Samjhauta Express can’t operate,” he added.

 Pakistan had stopped the train at Wagah border citing security concerns and passengers coming from Lahore were stranded briefly, PTI reported.
-The Indian crew had reportedly moved the train from Wagah and it is expected to arrive at Attari shortly.
+The Indian crew had reportedly moved the train from Wagah to Attari shortly.

 “When we received the information from the Pakistani authorities at around 2:14 pm, we assured them that there are no security concerns and the train should come here,” an unidentified senior railway official told PTI.
 “However, we also told them that if necessary an Indian crew and guard will escort the train to Attari.”